 The messages for disk selections and loading will be displayed in the console window.

-We allow libTAS to run PCem as a DOS machine emulator.
+We allow libTAS to run PCem as an IBM-PC emulator for DOS and Windows.
 Only TASVideos releases of PCem are allowed.
 Such releases are marked

-Platform: DOSat the very start of the .ltm movie annotations, that way the site will recognize your platform properly.
+Platform: Windows (depending on which one you're running) at the very start of the .ltm movie annotations, that way the site will recognize your platform properly.

-- Use .ltm annotations to document which machine ROM files your movie requires, along with their hashsums.
-PCem logs to the terminal which ROMs it's loading.
+- Which machine ROM files your movie requires, along with their hashsums (PCem logs to the terminal which ROMs it's loading).

 Emulate compatible machine

-PCem can emulate variety of machines, but the only system currently allowed for libTAS+PCem submissions is DOS.
-It is further limited to 3 machine configurations, each representing an era of DOS games based on release date and system requirements.
+PCem can emulate variety of machines, but we only accept systems representing an era of IBM-PC games based on release date and system requirements.
+We accept 4 machine configurations for DOS, and one for Windows.

-Game installation should be a part of your main movie.
-This part of the movie shouldn't waste time for no reason, but still configure your game to look and sound best.
+If game installation is a part of your main movie, it shouldn't waste time for no reason, but still configure your game to look and sound best.
+If game installation is done in a separate file, optimizing it is not required, just make sure to provide it as a verification movie.